 Although introduced in 2016, the Montenegro educational system has accommodated student exchange programmes in 2017.
 It is hoped that these exchange programs will enhance student experience and there have been discussions about undertaking a staff exchange.

 In Montenegro, the cost of transportation remains very much the same.
 Buses and taxis remain the preferred method of transport for students.
 The price of a single ticket for the bus is €0.7 and can be purchased from the bus driver when you board.
 Taxis are rather cheap, with many taxi companies available (minimum fare is between €1.00-1.30) and also walking to and from faculties is possible.

 New Policy Initiatives

-From 2016, the tuition fee of international students and Montenegro students are same with the financial status of students categorised as state subsidised and self-financed.
-The state subsidised students are those who meet the performance standard required to benefit from government grant.
-This merit-based grant does not exceed EUR 860 and is offered to a small proportion of students with 1.5% benefiting.
+From 2016, the tuition fee of international students and Montenegro students are categorised as either state-subsidised or self-financed.
+State-subsidised students are those who meet the performance standard required to benefit from government grant.
+This merit-based grant does not exceed EUR 860 and is only offered to a small proportion of students; with 1.5% benefiting.
 A further 13% of students are eligible for loans.

-For self financing students the fee is between EUR 500 and EUR 1 000 per year for a public University, depending on the study profile.
+For self-financing students, the fee is between EUR 500 and EUR 1 000 per year for public university, depending on the study profile.
 The most common fee level is EUR 500.
-Fees at the second cycle are between EUR 1 500-2 000 per year.
+Fees for the second cycle are between EUR 1,500-2, 000 per year.